Assassination of William McKinley: A day at the fair; excursion to Niagara Falls

-On the morning of Thursday, September 5, the fair gates were opened at 6:00 a.m. to allow the crowds to enter early and seek good spots to witness the President's speech.
-The Esplanade, the large space near the Triumphal Bridge where the President was to speak, was filled with fairgoers; the crowd overflowed into the nearby Court of the Fountains.
+On the morning of Thursday, September 5, the fair gates were opened at 6:00 a.m. to allow the crowds to enter early and seek good spots to witness the president's speech.
+The Esplanade, the large space near the Triumphal Bridge where the president was to speak, was filled with fairgoers; the crowd overflowed into the nearby Court of the Fountains.
 Of the 116,000 fairgoers that day, about 50,000 are believed to have attended McKinley's speech.
 The route between the Milburn House and the site of the speech was packed with spectators; McKinley's progress by carriage to the fair with his wife was accompanied by loud cheering.
 He ascended to a stand overlooking the Esplanade, and after a brief introduction by Milburn, began to speak.

 In his final speech, McKinley urged an end to American isolationism.
 He proposed trade arrangements which would allow U.S. manufacturers new markets.
 "The period of exclusiveness is past.
 The expansion of our trade and commerce is the pressing problem.
 Commercial wars are unprofitable."
-The crowd greeted his speech with loud applause; at its conclusion, the President escorted Ida McKinley back to her carriage as she was to return to the Milburn House while he saw the sights at the fair.
+The crowd greeted his speech with loud applause; at its conclusion, the president escorted Ida McKinley back to her carriage as she was to return to the Milburn House while he saw the sights at the fair.

 McKinley toured the pavilions of other Western Hemisphere nations, attracting crowds and applause wherever he went.
-He presided over a luncheon at the New York State Building, (now The Buffalo History Museum) and attended a by-invitation-only reception at the Government Building.
+He presided over a luncheon at the New York State Building (now The Buffalo History Museum), and attended a by-invitation-only reception at the Government Building.
 He was heavily guarded by soldiers and police, but still tried to interact with the public, encouraging those who tried to run to him by noticing them, and bowing to a group of loud young popcorn sellers.
 He made an unscheduled stop for coffee at the Porto Rican Building before returning to the Milburn House in the late afternoon.

-Despite a Cortelyou warning to the organizers that she might not attend due to her delicate health, Ida McKinley had been present at a luncheon in her honor by the Exposition's Board of Lady Managers, and after dinner, the President and First Lady returned to the fairgrounds, pausing at the Triumphal Bridge to watch the fair illuminated by electricity as the sunset.
+Despite a Cortelyou warning to the organizers that she might not attend due to her delicate health, Ida McKinley had been present at a luncheon in her honor by the Exposition's Board of Lady Managers, and after dinner, the president and first lady returned to the fairgrounds, pausing at the Triumphal Bridge to watch the fair illuminated by electricity as the sun set.
 They went by boat to the Life Saving Station to view the fireworks from there before returning to the Milburn House.